Chevron tops profit estimates, joins share buyback stampede | Headlines

 Chevron Corp on Friday reported its highest profit in six quarters and joined an oil industry stampede to reward investors with share buybacks, as rebounding crude oil prices carried earnings and cash flow to pre-pandemic levels.
 Oil and gas are trading near multi-year highs as fuel consumption has thrown off pandemic losses and natural gas has soared on weather demand.
 OPEC's decision to carry production curbs into next year has kept oil trading above $70 per barrel.

-The company also cut its annual capital spending forecast.
+The company cut its annual capital spending forecast.
 At about $13 billion, it is now below what it had spent last year.
-It had earlier budgeted $14 billion to $16 billion a year in annual capital and exploratory spending through 2025.
-Chevron last year slashed spending to allow profits to flow at above $50 a barrel.
+It had earlier budgeted $14 billion to $16 billion a year in annual capital spending through 2025.
+Chevron last year cut expenses to allow profits to flow at above $50 a barrel.
 Lower costs and higher prices generated the highest cash flow in two years, enabling the company to pare debt and resume share repurchases, officials said.

 Share buybacks will resume this quarter at an annual rate of between $2 billion and $3 billion, said Chief Executive Michael Wirth, about half the annual rate it had planned.
-The company suspended purchases early last year as the pandemic cut oil demand.
+The company and its rivals had halted purchases early last year as the pandemic cut oil demand.
+Chevron now joins Royal Dutch Shell, TotalEnergies, and Equinor in resuming buybacks.

 "We've always said we would begin buybacks when we were confident that we could sustain it, and our breakeven is $50 per barrel and we are now well above it," Chief Financial Officer Pierre Breber told Reuters.
 "We're trying to win back investors...demand for our products has fully recovered, demand for our stock is recovering."

-The company's shares rose 2.1% to 104.75 in premarket trade.
-Oil and gas production earned $3.18 billion in the quarter ended June 30, compared with a loss of $6.09 billion a year ago.
+The company's shares were up 1.4% at $104 in premarket trade.
+The second-largest U.S. producer's oil and gas production earned $3.18 billion in the quarter ended June 30, compared with a loss of $6.09 billion a year ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)